 |

-A. When the ignition key is turned to the start position, the starter starts the engine too slowly or does not start at all | 1.
-Control lights are on weakly or not on at all
+| A. When the ignition key is turned to the start position, the starter the engine starts too slowly or does not start at all | 1.
+The indicator lights are dim or not at all

 |

-Start the engine with auxiliary wire
+Start the engine with the jumper cable

 Have your assistant turn the ignition key to the engine start position